mecallwhy/fantasy-beans/README.md

 User can sell and buy players from Market after every Matchday (usually 1 Matchday = 1 weekend).
 Prices of players change during season based on players performance.
 Users then compete with each other in leagues or head-to-head duels.

-To run project locally go with: "npm start"
+To run project locally go with: "npm i" and then "npm start"